fairmath/openfhe-rs/README.md

 make -C ${OPENFHE_BUILD:-build} install
 ```

-4. Configure your dynamic linker
+4. Update the cache for the linker

 ```bash
 sudo ldconfig